-I love supporting my community, I am lucky enough to have worked in the non profit world for the last 10 years!
+I love supporting my community, I am lucky enough to have worked in various non profit positions in the last 6 years!
 I have served on a Board of Directors and held various administrative roles that taught me what it takes help a non profit flourish.

-I graduated from WSU with a Bachelors degree in Social Sciences with an emphasis on Communication, Psychology and Business.
-I have worked with horses for the last 20 years and understand the connection that can be built between a person and a horse.
-Owning my own horse and working at many farms growing up, I am not afraid to get my hands dirty.
-I am always learning new aspects of how take care of the farm and its amazing animals.
+I grew up in Whatcom County and graduated from Washington State University with a Bachelors Degree in Social Sciences with an emphasis on Communication, Psychology and Business.
+I have worked with horses for the last 20 years and understand the empowering and supportive connection that can be built between a person and a horse.

-Equine assisted Therapy has been a passion of mine since I first volunteered in this field 15 years ago.
-Just this last year, I was given the opportunity to follow my dreams of working at a therapeutic farm and I am so excited to be here, learning from an amazing leader and farm owner.
+Equine assisted Learning has been a passion of mine since I first volunteered in this field 15 years ago.
 I see the need for this work in our community, I am excited to continue to support individuals and families who seek connection, self discovery and empowerment.

 Currently I am pursuing certification with The Equine Assisted Growth and Learning Association (EAGALA) to become an Equine Specialist and also a professional designation certification with Arenas for Change (ARCH).